fenichel/basket-bag/instructions.md

 ![Finished fold and stitch](images/attach_lower_side_3d.svg)
 1. Repeat the fold to create the next corner, attaching panel A to the third side of panel F. Panel A should now form a U shape with two sharp corners, like this:
 ![Base panel fully sewn to one side panel](images/attach_lower_side_3d_completed.svg)
-1. Press seams toward side panels and topstitch.
+1. Press seams toward side panels and edgestitch.
     * Note: Pressing the seams in the opposite directions for the lower and upper portions of the bag will reduce the bulk when sewing upper and lower together.
 1. Repeat previous four steps for to attach lower right panel (G) to lower main panel (A).
 1. Optional: If you have foam or another stiffener for the lower, attach it.